SandwichMitch/Centipede/README.md

 - Start: start the game
 - Select: (when in game) pause/unpause the game
 - Use left, right to move the player sprite
-- Press A to shoo
+- Press A to shoot
 ## HOW TO PLAY THE GAME
 It's centipede.
 ## STATE NAVIGATION